The Best Perth to Albany Road Trip Itinerary Western Australia 2023

 Are you thinking about a Perth to Albany road trip in Western Australia?
 Or do you want the quickest way there?
-Find out how to get there, what to see on the way, and tips for your journey.
+Find out how to get there, places to stop on the way to Albany, and tips for your journey.
 All this by a local who has lived in Perth for over 20 years.

 My favourite way is to drive from Perth to Albany.
 I enjoy seeing the beautiful countryside as we pass and stopping at the cute country towns along the way.
-There are two routes to get to Albany from Perth; direct along Albany Highway or the longer, more scenic way via Margaret River or Pemberton.
-What one you choose will depend on how much time you have and if you have visited the South West region previously.
+There are two routes to get to Albany from Perth; direct along Albany Highway or the longer, more scenic route via Margaret River or Pemberton.
+What you choose will depend on how much time you have and if you have previously visited the South West region.

 If you are short on time, take Albany Highway and make stops on the way down.
 If time isn’t an issue and you want to see more of Western Australia’s southern region, I suggest going via Margaret River.